 New students who fail to comply with the immunization requirements listed below will be blocked from registration and will be reported to the Office of the Dean, which may impose additional sanctions.
 Documentation of immunizations must be submitted at least 30 days prior to registering for the first term of study; late submissions will not be expedited.
 For more information, consult the Columbia Health website.

 Measles, Mumps, and Rubella (MMR)

-New York State public health law requires that college and university students taking 6 or more points provide documentation of immunity to measles, mumps, and rubella (MMR) before their first term of study.
+New York State public health law requires that college and university students provide documentation of immunity to measles, mumps, and rubella (MMR).
 There are several ways to document immunity.
-In all cases, the Columbia University MMR form must be completed and submitted to 402 John Jay Hall no later than the specified deadline, which is listed on theHealth Services website.
-Please note: the MMR form requires a physician's signature.
+In all cases, the Columbia University MMR form should be completed and submitted to the Immunization Office in Alfred Lerner Hall in person, by mail, or by fax.
+Please note: The MMR form requires a physician's signature.

-Additional Recommended Immunizations
+Recommended Immunizations (Optional)